AP Interview: Beijing says US 'too negative' toward China

 Le said that China would convey a positive message at the meeting, but added that China is responding to climate change on its own initiative, not because others asked it to.
 On whether Xi would join the summit, Le said “the Chinese side is actively studying the matter.”

-The U.S. and China have become increasingly at odds over a range of issues, including accusations of human rights abuses in Tibet and the Xinjiang region, a crackdown on protest and political freedom in Hong Kong, China’s assertion of its territorial claims toward Taiwan and in the South China Sea and accusations Beijing was slow to inform the world about the COVID-19 outbreak that became a devastating global pandemic.
+The U.S. and China are increasingly at odds over a range of issues, including human rights in Tibet and the Xinjiang region, a crackdown on protest and political freedom in Hong Kong, China’s assertion of its territorial claims to Taiwan and most of the South China Sea and accusations Beijing was slow to inform the world about the COVID-19 outbreak that became a devastating pandemic.

-China hoped for an improvement in relations under Biden, who succeeded President Donald Trump in January, but Biden's administration has shown no sign of backing down on hardline policies toward China.
+China hoped for an improvement in relations under Biden, who succeeded President Donald Trump in January, but the new administration has shown no sign of backing down on hardline policies toward China.
 The two sides traded sharp and unusually public barbs at the start of talks in Alaska last month.

 Le said that after the opening of the Alaska talks, the dialogue was constructive and useful and that both sides are following up on the issues discussed.

-The two countries could team up on coronavirus response, he said, but that cooperation must be on an equal basis, an apparent reference to the U.S. pressure on China on multiple fronts.
+The two countries could team up on coronavirus response, he said, but any cooperation must be on an equal basis, an apparent reference to the U.S. pressure on China on multiple fronts.

 “It is not one side drawing up a laundry list of demands to the other side,” Le said.
 “In cooperation, one should not be selfish and care only about one’s own interests with no regard for the well-being of the other side.”